 Following the passing of Fr.
 Kolenich, Rev. Dr. Stephen Soroka assumed pastoral duties at St. Anne in September 1987.
 With the sudden increase growth of parishioners, and the need to accommodate new programs, the parish council, under the leadership of Stan Holyk, initiated plans to build a parish centre attaching the old church to the new church.
 The building committee consisted of Stan Holyk, Chairperson, and members: Garry Brodziak, Al Tymofichuk, Ernie Danyluk, John Kowalchuk, and parish priest, Fr.
 Stephen Soroka.
 Despite a large existing mortgage on the new church, the Parish Council and the parishioners pursued this Millennium project to commemorate the 1,000 years of Christianity in Ukraine (988-1988).
 Construction of the new Parish Centre began in October 1988 and was solemnly blessed by Archbishop Maxim Hermaniuk on October 12, 1989.

 The new parish centre made it possible to offer new programs to our community.
 The Kildonan Seniors New Horizons was founded in February 1988.
-The St. Anne Lubov Nursery, founded in June 1988, offers a creative learning experience for 3 & 4 year olds within a Ukrainian Catholic environment.
+The St. Anne Lubov Nursery, founded in June 1988, offers a creative learning experience for 2, 3 & 4 year olds within a Ukrainian Catholic environment.
+After 25+ years, day to day operation of the nursery school was transferred to Immaculate Heart of Mary School.
+With the support of St. Anne Parish the nursery school, which is now known as Immaculate Heart of Mary (IHM) Lubov Nursery School, is still housed within the original classroom within our building.
 The St. Anne Knights of Columbus Council #10551 was founded February 21, 1991 with Marcel Wozny as the Charter Grand Knight.
-The St. Anne Ukrainian Dance School, founded by Natalia (Picklyk) Radawetz, has been in operation at St. Anne since 1985.
+The St. Anne Ukrainian Dance School, which has since wrapped up operations after 30 years, was founded by Natalia (Picklyk) Radawetz was founded in 1985.

 An important milestone was the purchase of the parish rectory on August 1, 1997, at a cost of $154,900.

 Fr.
 Michael Kolenich and Fr.
 Walter Klimchuk were assisted by Deacon Gordon Mendres.
 Fr.
 Terrance Cherwick served St. Anne Parish, as a deacon from 1990 to 1991, prior to his ordination to the priesthood.
-Archeacon Stefan Tyrawski commenced his service at St. Anne Church in fall 2010 and has become fully involved in all aspects of the life of St. Anne Church.
+Protodeacon Stefan Tyrawski commenced his service at St. Anne Parish in fall 2010, concluding in 2020, during which Protodeacon become fully involved in all aspects of the life of St. Anne Parish.
 The service of the deaconate compliments and enhances the prayer services and all aspects of parish organizational life.
 In order to meet the requirements of serving Communion to an ever increasing number of communicants, an important ministry – the Extraordinary Ministers of the Eucharist – both men and women – was introduced in St. Anne Church in 1994, with Fr.
 Stephan’s guidance and the blessing of Archbishop Michael Bzdel, C.Ss.R.

 Very Rev. Fr.
 Mark Gnutel and his lovely wife, Theresa, commenced their service at St. Anne Church in August 2010.
 Their love and devotion to each other and to our Lord, Jesus Christ and His church, have instilled new life and vigour to our parish spiritual and social life.
 Fr.
 Mark’s enthusiastic and energetic service and his dedication to the traditions of our Ukrainian Catholic faith have opened the doors to living our spiritual life, as Eastern Christians, more fully.

 The St. Anne Parish Council has been an essential part of St. Anne Parish since the parish began.
 The parish council is responsible for the overall operation, both physical and financial, of the church, church grounds and rectory.
 Throughout its 50 years of service to the parish, the parish council has undergone several organizational changes in order to better meet the needs of the parish and took its current form with acceptance of the May 30, 2005 Parish Council Bylaw.
 The Parish Council includes an executive, elected annually, and representatives from all parish organizations and programs.
 The Parish Council meets monthly.
-Our Parish Secretary is Sara Gillies and our Parish Custodian is Cindy Korell.
+Our current Parish Secretary is Sara Gillies and we have been the grateful recipients of the Manitoba Provincial Green Team funding to employ a summer student for numerous years.
 The various programs offered at St. Anne’s Parish are possible because of hard-working, devoted, and faithful parishioners who dedicated themselves to the instruction and betterment of others.

 Our 50th Anniversary celebrations commenced with a gala Children’s Concert, under the direction of Maryka Chabluk, on November 30, 2008.
 Our December 7, 2008 Praznik honoured our founding members with our founding priest, Very Rev. Eugene Rudachek, as our special guest.
 Our 2009 Easter Sunday Liturgies commemorated the 50th Anniversary of the first Divine Liturgy.
 A momentous occasion was the May 10, 2009 visitation of the Most Rev. Stefan Soroka to St. Anne Parish.
 Our 50th Anniversary Praznik, on December 6, 2009, and a Gala Banquet on February 13, 2010, concluded our celebrations.